awsdocs/amazon-connect-admin-guide/doc_source/transfer-to-queue.md

 # Contact block: Transfer to queue<a name="transfer-to-queue"></a>

+## Description<a name="transfer-to-queue-description"></a>
++ In most types of contact flows, this block ends the current contact flow and places the customer in a queue\.
++ When used in a Customer Queue flow, however, this block transfers a contact already in a queue to another queue\.
++ When used in a callback scenario, Amazon Connect calls the agent first\.
+After the agent accepts the call in the CCP, Amazon Connect calls the customer\.

 ## Contact flow types<a name="transfer-to-queue-types"></a>

 You can use this block in the following [contact flow types](create-contact-flow.md#contact-flow-types):